stfalcon/TinymceBundle/README.md

 		    textarea_class: "tinymce"
 			...

-If you are using FormBuilder, use an array to add the class.  e.g. ->add('introtext', 'textarea', array('attr' => array('class' => 'tinymce')))

-If, you want to change theme from "advanced" to "simple" you need to add tinymce attribute and configurate it.
+If you are using FormBuilder, use an array to add the class, you can also use the 'theme' option to change the used theme to something other than 'simple' (i.e. on of the other defined themes in your config - the example above defined 'advanced' and 'medium').  e.g.:

-    <textarea  class="tinymce" tinymce='{"theme":"simple"}'></textarea>  //Note the double quotes!
+        $builder->add('introtext', 'textarea', array(
+            'attr'  => array('class' => 'tinymce')
+            'theme' => 'medium',
+        ))

 Add script to your templates/layout at the bottom of your page (for faster page display).